 A few years ago, Paul Hawken tried to count the number of organisations working for environmental and social justice around the world, and estimated between one and two million.
 This is the largest movement in the world.

-It might not seem like it now, but we are about to enter one of the most important decades in human history.
+It might not seem like it now, but we have just entered one of the most important decades in human history.

 The solutions to the climate crisis already exist.
 We just need to ramp them up.